eclipse-vertx/vert.x/new/js_web_tutorial.md

 The next part to implement is submitting of orders.

-One naive way to do this would be to directly insert the order in the database by sending a messager to the MongoDB persistor, then sending another message to the mailer to send an order confirmation email.
+One naive way to do this would be to directly insert the order in the database by sending a message to the MongoDB persistor, then sending another message to the mailer to send an order confirmation email.

 Problem is we don't want to just anyone inserting data into the database or sending emails from the client side (we don't want to become a spam relay!).